bmschmidt/congress_api/README.md

-This repo is used to fetch and parse some data used as a demo for building the MySQL database behind a [Bookworm](http://bookworm.culturomics.org) using [Presidio](https://github.com/bmschmidt/Presidio).
+This repo is used to fetch and parse data used as a demo for building the MySQL database behind a [Bookworm](http://bookworm.culturomics.org) using [Presidio](https://github.com/bmschmidt/Presidio).
 The data consists of summaries of bills in US Congress and the corresponding metadata for each bill.

 # Download the Data #